TNT (roller coaster)

 TNT is an Australian Vekoma suspended family coaster located at Gumbuya World.
 The coaster opened on in December 2022 and is a popular attraction at the park.

 History

 TNT was purchased by Gumbuya world along with Project Zero (Formally Buzzsaw at Dreamworld) as part of a $40 million expansion.
 Construction started in mid 2022 along with Project Zero and opened 2 days before Christmas in 2023.

 Theming

-The theming is based on two brothers who own a demolition business with an "affinity for TNT".
-The ride environment features elements of an active demolition site, including a tunnel and near-miss effects designed to enhance the experience.
+The theming is based on two brothers named Tony and Terry who own a demolition business with an "affinity for TNT".
+The ride environment features elements of an active demolition site, including a tunnel and near miss effects designed to enhance the experience.